LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Fee

-For all cross-chain messages, a fee paid in LSK is used to account for the transaction processing in the recipient chain.
+For all cross-chain messages, a fee paid in LSK is used to account for the transaction processing in the receiving chain.
-This fee must be transferred from the sending chain account to the recipient chain account in order to maintain the correct LSK balances on all chains in the ecosystem.
+This fee must be transferred from the sending chain account to the receiving chain account in order to maintain the correct LSK balances on all chains in the ecosystem.
 The [token ID][token-LIP-tokenID] for this fee is always the token ID of the LSK token and as such is not repeated in the message.
 The LSK token is the main utility token of the Lisk ecosystem and as such is the only good candidate for paying cross-chain fees.